dojo/docs/dojo/mixin.rst

 Here, the return from :ref:`dojo.clone <dojo/clone>` is a new object, then b is mixed in.

-Alternatly, you can pass an empty object as the first mix, and mix another object into it.
+Alternately, you can pass an empty object as the first mix, and mix another object into it.
 You can then repeat this pattern as often as you'd like:

 .. js ::